-Electrical Schematics
+Electrical Schematics & Harnesses

-The schematics & diagrams on the following pages were generated by technicians in the Boston Whaler® Engineering Department and are for reference, to be used by service technicians.
+The following pages contain drawings pertaining to the electrical system in your boat.
+These schematics and diagrams were generated by electrical engineers in the Boston Whaler® Engineering Department and are for reference and to be used by service technicians.